Atlessc/web54-wordle-clone/README.md

 - **User Authentication**: Implement user authentication to track and save user progress and high scores.
 - **Leaderboard**: Develop a leaderboard to display scores based on the number of guesses or time taken to solve challenges.

+## Structure

+heres the structure of the project

+### Dashboard Page

+#### Dashboard Page Components

+- **Navbar Component:** Contains links to different parts of the site (Daily Challenge, Custom Challenge).
+- **WelcomeMessage Component:** Displays a greeting and brief instructions or introduction.
+- **Button Component:** Generic button for navigation; used for "Start Daily Challenge" and "Create/Join Custom Challenge".

+### Daily Challenge Page

+This page allows users to play the daily Wordle game.

+#### Daily Challenge Page Components

+- **WordGrid Component:** Displays the grid where users input their guesses.
+- **Keyboard Component:** A virtual keyboard to enter guesses (especially useful for touch devices).
+- **GuessInput Component:** Allows text input for entering guesses.
+- **SubmitButton Component:** Submits the current guess.
+- **GameStatus Component:** Shows the number of attempts left and feedback on the current game state.
+- **DailyWordProvider Component:** Context provider that fetches and stores the daily word and manages game state.

+### Landing Page

+A simple introductory page for new visitors.

+#### Landing Page Components

+- **Header Component:** Displays the game name and a welcome message.
+- OverviewComponent: Briefly describes how to play the game.
+- **StartButton Component:** Directs users to the Home Page to start playing.

+### Custom Challenge Page

+Allows users to create a challenge with a custom word or join one via a shared link.

+#### Custom Challenge Page Components

+- **ChallengeForm Component:** For creating a new custom challenge.
+Includes an input for the word and a submit button.
+- **JoinChallengeForm Component:** Includes an input to enter a challenge code or link.
+- **CustomChallengeProvider Component:** Manages the creation and retrieval of custom challenges, including encryption and decryption of words.
+- **ChallengeLinkDisplay Component:** Shows the generated link for a custom challenge that can be shared.

+### Shared/Common Components

+Components that are used across different pages for consistency and code reusability.

+#### Shared Components

+- **Footer Component:** Displays copyright and basic info about the site.
+- **LoadingSpinner Component:** Shown during API calls or data fetching.
+- **Alert Component:** For displaying errors, warnings, or informational messages.
+Routing and Navigation
+Manage navigation between different pages using React Router.

+- **App Component:** The main component that uses React Router to switch between the Landing Page, Home Page, Daily Challenge Page, and Custom Challenge Page.

+### CSS/Styles

+Each component will have its associated CSS module for styling.
+Use CSS modules or styled-components for scoped and maintainable styles.

+### Utilities

+- **api.js:** For handling fetch requests to your backend for words, challenges, and validations.
+- **auth.js:** (If implementing user authentication) Manages user sessions, sign-ins, and sign-outs.
+- **encrypt.js:** Handles encryption and decryption of custom challenge words.